Qappevox/hiyori-2.0/README.md

 # Front-end
 <li>The front-end of the project is the user interface that users interact with.
 In this project, the front-end is created using Wallpaper Engine software.
 Wallpaper Engine is a software that allows users to use interactive and animated desktop wallpapers.</li>

 <li>In Hiyori's front-end, an animated wallpaper is included that has interactive elements.
-For example, users can click on specific parts of the wallpaper to trigger actions or display additional information.
 The front-end also includes audio effects that correspond with user interactions.</li>

 # AI Back-end
 <li>The AI back-end of the project is responsible for processing user input and responding accordingly.
 In this project, the back-end is created using the Kivy framework, a Python-based GUI framework.</li>